Best Camper Remodel Ideas on a Budget you need to know when you buy an older RV or Travel Trailer

 I covered my sofa with a fitted sheet from Ikea and I can take it off and wash it.
 Staple the new fabric onto the back of the sofa or use velcro strips.

-If you are good in sewing, make a fitted cover for your dinette or your sofa.
-Use an outdoor fabric which is easy to clean.
+If you are good at sewing, make a fitted cover for your dinette or your sofa.
+Use an outdoor fabric that is easy to clean.